bincrafters/conan-libsocket/README.md

 ## Options

-Here is a List off all possible Options that you can use:
+Here is a List of all possible Options that you can use:

 | Option    | Description                               | Default | Possible Values |
 | --------- | ----------------------------------------- | ------- | --------------- |